Azure/Azure-AI-Content-Safety-Private-Preview/UnGroundness Detection API Private Preview.md

 - **Ungroundedness** differs from hallucination in LLMs.
 Hallucination in LLMs refers to the generation of text that contains information that is fabricated, false, or misleading.
 The definition of LLM hallucination varies among technical communities, but in general grounding source is optional rather than required for hallucination evaluation.

 - Some LLM outputs could be non-hallucinated but ungrounded.
 An example could be:
 An online shopping platform ShopSphere had been implementing a 30-day return policy for 3 years.
 Recently ShopSphere introduced premium membership with $50 per year membership fee.
 If a customer is a premium member, the customer has up to 180 days to return merchandise.
-If ShopSphere provides the most recent return policy and membership information, optimal LLM outputs would provide customized answers about the return policy based on the membership status (non-premium members for 30 days, versus premium member for 180 days).
+If ShopSphere provides the most recent return policy and membership information, optimal LLM outputs would provide customized answers about the return policy based on the membership status (non-premium members for 30 days, versus premium members for 180 days).
 These answers are both non-hallucinated and grounded.
 However, if the answer is simply 30 days for all members, the answer is ungrounded, but not necessarily hallucinated.

 ##  🗃Key Features:
 - Customizable Domains: Allows users to specify the domain (like medical, scientific, etc.) for more tailored detection based on the field’s specific needs.